Ian McDiarmid: Television and radio

 McDiarmid took an early role as Mickey Hamilton, a killer intent on avenging the death of his wife and child in The Professionals (series 2, episode 13) for London Weekend Television.
-In 1990 he starred in the Central Independent Television series Inspector Morses episode "Masonic Mysteries" as the psychopathic con man Hugo DeVries.
+In 1990 he appeared in the Central Independent Television series Inspector Morses episode "Masonic Mysteries" as the psychopathic con man Hugo DeVries.
 In 1997 McDiarmid played the villain Ronald Hinks in the Touching Evil two-part episode "Through the Clouds/The Lost Boys".
 He played the role of a police detective named Porfiry Petrovich in the BBC's 2002 adaptation of Fyodor Dostoyevsky's novel Crime and Punishment.
 In 2003 McDiarmid took the role of the Stuart statesman Edward Hyde in the BBC series Charles II: The Power and The Passion.

 In 2005 he portrayed Satan in the 41-part BBC Radio 4 drama based on John Milton's Paradise Lost, which was subsequently re-broadcast on BBC 7.
 He played the novelist Henry Fielding in the Channel 4 historical drama series City of Vice and Denis Thatcher in the 2009 television film Margaret.

 McDiarmid played the intelligence chief LeClerc in a 2009 BBC Radio dramatisation of John le Carré's The Looking Glass War.
 In 2014, he played a leading role as the British Foreign Secretary Sir Edward Grey in the BBC television drama 37 Days, which is about the diplomatic crisis preceding the First World War.
 He also had a recurring role on series 2 of Utopia, playing the role of Anton.
 In September 2016 McDiarmid starred in the audio podcast drama series Akiha Den Den.
-He played Cuttings, a ham radio buff who picks up a mysterious voice (Joy McAvoy) coming from an abandoned amusement park and Prospero in a BBC Radio 3 "new, environmentally-inflected production of The Tempest to coincide with COP26 in Glasgow", on 7 November 2021.
+He played Cuttings, a ham radio buff who picks up a mysterious voice (Joy McAvoy) coming from an abandoned amusement park, and Prospero in a BBC Radio 3 "new, environmentally-inflected production of The Tempest to coincide with COP26 in Glasgow", on 7 November 2021.